Meaning of Marriage in Islam – A Sacred Bond of Love and Commitment

 - Witnesses: At least two Muslim witnesses must be present to validate the Nikah.

-- Khutbah (Sermon): An Islamic sermon is often delivered to remind the couple of their marital responsibilities.
+- Khutbah (Sermon): A sermon is often delivered to remind the couple of their marital responsibilities.

 - Dua and Blessings: The ceremony concludes with prayers and blessings for a prosperous and happy married life.